Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

 The workflow definition starts with the keyword `workflow`, followed by an optional name, and finally the workflow body delimited by curly braces.

-Let's review the structure of `hello-world.nf`, a toy example you will be executing and developing:
+Let's review the structure of `hello-world.nf`, a toy example you will be developing and executing:

 ```groovy title="hello-world.nf" linenums="1"
 process SAYHELLO {